-When to Output.
-Not every rule that the mining algorithm dequeues is output.
+When to output Not every rule that the mining algorithm dequeues is output.
 This is because some rules may not be closed, or may not be better than rules that have already been output.
 Algorithm 2 explains how we decide if a rule should be output or not once it has been dequeued.
-The algorithm first checks if the rule is of the form described in Section 3 (i.e., closed and connected).
-The refinement operators used by AMIE (see Section 5.1) always produce connected rules.
+The algorithm first checks if the rule is of the form described in Sect.
+3 (i.e., closed and connected).
+The refinement operators used by AMIE (see Sect.
+5.1) always produce connected rules.
 So, at this point, the algorithm only checks if the rule is closed.
 Then, the algorithm calculates the confidence of the rule and performs a quality check.
-The rule should have a confidence value that (i) passes the confidence threshold (line 1) and (ii) improves over the confidence of all its parents (line 7).
-The latter condition implies that the refinements of a rule $(B_1 \wedge ... \wedge B_n \wedge B{n+1} \Rightarrow H)$ must bring some confidence gain with respect to the parent rule $(B_1 \wedge ... \wedge B_n \Rightarrow H)$.
+The rule should have a confidence value that (1) passes the confidence threshold (line 1) and (2) improves over the confidence of all its parents (line 7).
+The latter condition implies that the refinements of a rule $(B_1 \land \cdots \land B_n \land B{n+1} \Rightarrow H)$ must bring some confidence gain with respect to the parent rule $(B_1 \land \cdots \land B_n \Rightarrow H)$.
 Since support and head coverage are monotonic metrics, we know that the child rule will never have a higher score than its parent rule.
 If the child rule has also lower confidence, then its quality is worse in all aspects than the parent rule.
 Hence, there is no reason to output it.